anseki/readline-sync/README.md

 ### Reading by shell

-readlineSync tries reading from stdin by shell if it is needed.
-And if the running Node doesn't support the [Synchronous Process Execution](http://nodejs.org/api/child_process.html#child_process_synchronous_process_creation) (i.e. Node v0.10-), it use "piping via files" for synchronous running.
+readlineSync tries reading from TTY by shell if it is needed.
+And if the running Node doesn't support the [Synchronous Process Execution](http://nodejs.org/api/child_process.html#child_process_synchronous_process_creation) (i.e. Node v0.10-), it uses "piping via files" for synchronous running.
 As everyone knows, "piping via files" is no good.
-It blocks event loop and a process.
+It blocks the event loop and a process.
 It may make your script be slow.

 Why did I choose it? :